vforvarun/AWS-SA-PRO-PREP/Chapter 3 - Security.md

       - Logs stored to S3 or CloudWatch indefinitely
       - No native alarming; Can use CloudWatch alarms
 - Service Catalog
-  - Framework allowing administartors to create pre-defined products and landscapes for the users
+  - Framework allowing administrators to create pre-defined products and landscapes for the users
   - Granular control over which products the users can access
   - Makes use of adopted IAM roles so users don't need underlying service access
   - Allows end users to be self-sufficient while upholding enterprise standards for deployments